-Journaling is one of those things that I think every human should try because there are SO many benefits!
+Journaling is one of those things that everyone should try because there are so many benefits!

-It helps give you clarity, increases your intuition, and de-clutters your mind – just to name a few quick benefits.
+It helps you find clarity, increases intuition, and de-clutters your mind, just to name a few.
 Plus, it’s fun!

 How to Get Started Journaling

-1. Buy a journal (and some pens that you adore)
+1. Get a Journal (and some pens you adore)

 Some of our favorite journals:

-- Celestial journal (gorgeous and unique with a celestial look and feel)
+- Celestial journal (unique with a celestial look and feel)

-- Striped journal (my personal favorite!
-Striped cover and wire bound)
+- Striped journal (my favorite because it’s wire bound)